CRA Conformity Assessment: Module A vs B+C vs H Decision Guide

 [ ] Market placement ready

-Technical File: Build your evidence package with our Annex VII technical file guide.
+Once you've confirmed your module, build your evidence package with our Annex VII technical file guide.
+Check the product classification guide if your category is still uncertain.

 This article is for informational purposes only and does not constitute legal advice.
 For specific compliance guidance, consult with qualified legal counsel.